 Several people suggested that I write a Beginner’s Guide to Personal Finance, similar to the other guides in my Beginner’s Guide series.
-But unlike other topics like fitness and languages, the field of personal finance is well-trod, and there exist mountains of content aimed at beginners, most of which is pretty good.
+But unlike other topics like fitness and languages, the field of personal finance is well-trodden, and there exist mountains of content aimed at beginners, most of which is pretty good.

 Note: if you are just getting into personal finance, this isn’t yet the guide for you.
-I recommend basic guides that will show you the nuts and bolts of index fund investing, budgeting, and basic frugality, like the r/personalfinance wiki or the book Your Money or Your Life by Vicki Robin.
+I recommend basic overviews that will show you the nuts and bolts of index fund investing, budgeting, and basic frugality, like the r/personalfinance wiki or the book Your Money or Your Life by Vicki Robin.

 Table of Contents

 This is probably the least unorthodox of all the advice I’m about to give, but for some reason, other personal finance resources fail to emphasize it, despite the fact that knowing what your time is worth at any given moment is the most important concept in personal finance.